GoogleChrome/web.dev/src/site/content/en/learn/css/flexbox/index.md

 This unpacks to:

 - `flex-grow: 1`: items can grow larger than their `flex-basis`.
-- `flex-shrink: 0`: items can shrink smaller than their `flex-basis`.
+- `flex-shrink: 0`: items can't shrink smaller than their `flex-basis`.
 - `flex-basis: 0`: items have a base size of `0`

 Using `flex: 1` says that all items have zero size,